tabahi/WebSpeechAnalyzer/README.md

 To see more details about features, see `function formant_features(formants)` in file `./src/FormantAnalyzer/formants.js`.

-The `Segment Formants` and `Syllable Formants` output modes return 18 features per time frame (~25ms).
-These 18 features include 3 features of 6 formants; mel-frequency (energy weighted), sum of power of formant across it's (vertical) bandwidth, and the bandwidth span of the formant.
-The colors at the peak amplitudes of formants in the the plot represent formants f0 to f6 as green, magenta, cyan, orange, purple, purple, purple...
+The `Segment Features` and `Syllable Features` output modes return 53 features per time frame (~25ms).
+These features include 16 features of top 3 formants; mel-frequency (energy weighted), sum of power of formant across it's (vertical) bandwidth, and the bandwidth span of the formant, and 5 features for the overall spectrum measurements such as pauses, noise, amplitude maximum and minimum etc. The colors at the peak amplitudes of formants in the the plot represent formants f0 to f6 as green, magenta, cyan, orange, purple, purple, purple.
+The code for statistical calculations of features can be found in `formants.js`.
+A better documentation are yet to come.
+Please contact the author if you need detailed explanations.

 ## ML Training

-Currently, only the "Segment Features" and "Syllable Features" are the trainable modes because they output fixed number of features (40) per segment or syllable.
+Currently, only the `Segment Features` and `Syllable Features` are the trainable output levels because they output fixed number of features (53) per segment or syllable.
 To try different layers see references from [ml5js](https://learn.ml5js.org/#/reference/neural-network?id=defining-custom-layers).

 In case, someone wants to use CNN layers with padding / masking etc to work with all other modes, then edit the source in `function train_nn(db_id, label_type, label_name)` in file `neuralmodel.js`.